Goshen Scout Reservation: Facilities

 Camp facilities include structures for administration, aquatics, archery range, campfire amphitheater, chapel, commissary, handicraft pavilion, leader lounge, nature, parade field, quartermaster, rifle range, Scoutcraft, shooting sports, shotgun range, shower house, and water tank.
-Camp Bowman is the only camp in Virginia with an action archery course, where Scouts participate in shooting at aerial, moving ground, field, and long distance targets.
-In addition, Bowman is the only camp on Goshen Scout Reservation with a rabbit clay trap on their shotgun range.

 Camp Marriott

 Camp Marriott is one of the seven camps on the Goshen Scout Reservation.
-Most Scouts who attend during summer months are between the ages of 11 and 15.
-Camp Marriott is well known for being one of the few Scout camps left that continues the tradition of patrol cooking.
-However, to create ease for the Scouts, heater stack meals are prepared in the camp kitchen to be picked up and prepared by the Scouts at their own separate campsites.

-Camp Marriott contains twelve campsites.
-There are two rifle pavilions, a shotgun range, and one archery range.
-The waterfront area is one of the largest on the lake, with close proximity to the administration building.
-Eagle Required Merit Badges are offered at the Eagle's Eyrie, including cooking.
-The Ecology area offers three separate teaching areas that immerse you in the outdoors, the Pan Zoological Park that is full of local flora and fauna, and a highly regarded nature trail.
-Camp Marriott has long running traditions, excellent program, physical layout, and a fair distance from Camp Post.
+Originally founded in 1969, the camp was named after the Marriott family, whom gave large sums of money to the Boy Scouts of America.

-On June 26, 2016 twins Eliana and Jeremy Bookbinder, both with experience handling raptors from volunteering at the Clearwater Nature Center in Clinton, Maryland, found an injured young bald eagle near the camp.
+On June 26, 2016 twins Eliana and Jeremy Bookbinder, both with experience handling birds from volunteering at the Clearwater Nature Center in Clinton, Maryland, found an injured young bald eagle near the camp.
 A supervisor instructed the two to leave the badly injured animal alone.
 The two captured the bird and took it to a wildlife rehabilitator.
 Citing the policy that "no wild animals are to be handled or captured (except by properly trained staff)" the two were fired.
 The eagle, that had a wing broken in multiple places, was so badly injured that it was euthanized.

+Programs

+Camp Marriott contains twelve campsites.
+There are two rifle pavilions, a shotgun range, and one archery range.
+The waterfront area is one of the largest on the lake, with close proximity to the administration building.

+For four weeks each summer the camp is visited by 700 participants.
+Camp Marriott is the only camp at the Goshen Scout Reservation to offer a full provisional camp, where individual scouts come to form a temporary troop for the week of program.